 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On this track, we will discuss the timetable to recovery from divorce.
+In this section, we will discuss the timetable to recovery from divorce.
 There are three general stages to recovery.
 They are hurting in the first few months, exploring in the first year, and becoming you in the next couple of years.
-As you listen to this track, you might consider how your client can benefit from understanding this timetable.
+As you listen to this section, you might consider how your client can benefit from understanding this timetable.

 Carol, age 36, was an intelligent, well-educated personnel manager for a medium sized corporation.
 Carol had been married to Richard for thirteen years and had no children.
 Carol had come to me for counseling to try to save her marriage.
 At Carol’s second session, she arrived disheveled and fragile.
 Her expression was dazed , her posture stooped, and her voice flat and inconsolable.